quickwit-oss/quickwit-datasource/README.md

 ## Special thanks and a note on the license

-This plugin is heavily inspired by the `elasticsearch` plugin available on the [Grafana repository](https://github.com/grafana/).
-So first of all, huge thanks to the Grafana team for open-sourcing all their work.
+This plugin is **heavily** inspired by the `elasticsearch` plugin available on the [Grafana repository](https://github.com/grafana/).
+First of all, huge thanks to the Grafana team for open-sourcing all their work.

-Also, we choose to put the plugin under `AGPL-3.0` as the Grafana repository is under this same license.
+It's more or less a fork of this plugin to adapt the code to Quickwit API.
+See [LICENSING](LICENSING.md) for details on the license and the changes made.

+The license for this project is [AGPL-3.0](LICENSE.md), and a [notice](NOTICE.md) was added to respect the Grafana Labs license.

 ## Version compatibility

-Grafana v9.5 is recommended as the data source was only tested on this version.
+We recommand Grafana v9.5 or v10.

 ## Installation